PBWiseman/Idle-Pirate-Sailing/README.md

 <h1 align="center"> Idle Pirate Sailing </h1>

 Idle Pirate Sailing is a simple 2d mobile idle game.
-This game was made for a third year Bachelor of IT Mobile Game Development paper at Otago Polytechnic.
-It is intended to be a minimum viable product and was my second time making a mobile game and my first time making an endless runner.
-I intend to slowly continue development on this in my free time.
-If you have any interest in developing additional content for the game, please get in touch!
+This game was originally made for a third year Bachelor of IT Mobile Game Development paper at Otago Polytechnic.
+It was intended to be a minimum viable product and was my second time making a mobile game and my first time making this style of mobile game.
+I decided to continue work on this after my course finished and am in the process of slowly chipping away at it.
+I have decided to redesign the game and turn it from an endless runner to a game with free movement focussed on collecting resources and combining and upgrading parts of your ship.

 ## How to play